ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 Within the curly brackets we can specify a number of "records" to hold values; however these are not simple data fields but also declare the accessor functions to retrieve them.

-> Haskell provides the machinery to augment our datatypes, by making them {\itshape instances} of standard classes such as `Show` above.
+> Haskell provides the machinery to augment our datatypes, by making them "instances" of standard classes such as `Show` above.
 If a datatype is an instance of one or more classes, it "inherits" the functionality of that class, so in the present example making `TypeA` an instance of `Show` lets us print `TypeA` objects on screen.

 N.B.: if we hadn't made `TypeA` an instance of `Show`, the evaluation of `test1` would have returned a "No instance for (Show TypeA) ... " error, instead.